Keeping your website fast is essential in providing a great user experience and in ensuring both higher engagement and higher conversion rates.

 Individual Page Generation Speed

-If you need more detail, you can view the average generation time for individual pages on the Actions > Pages and Actions > Page titles Matomo pages:
+If you need more detail, you can view the average generation time for individual pages on the Behaviour > Pages and Behaviour > Page titles Matomo pages:

 The last column displays the average amount of time it takes to generate the page the row represents.
 Like the overall average generation time above, this value includes both the time it takes for your webserver to generate the page, and the time it takes for your visitor to download it.